ryanslikesocool/LocalizationToolbox/README.md

 # LocalizationToolbox

-String localization conveniences for Swift.
+String localization utilities and conveniences for Swift.

 ---